tambo-ai/mcp-template/README.md

-# Tambo MCP Template
+# Tambo Client-side MCP Template

-This is a starter NextJS app with tambo-ai for generative UI and MCP.
+This is a starter NextJS app with tambo-ai for generative UI and Client-sideMCP.

 [![Watch the tutorial here](https://img.youtube.com/vi/6zDDPfr7Aoo/0.jpg)](https://youtu.be/6zDDPfr7Aoo)